Move your next project into a channel

 Step 3: Coordinate and execute tasks

-Once your team is set up in the new channel, here are some ways that you can use it to keep your project organised and moving forward.
+Once your team is set up in the new channel, here are some ways you can use it to keep your project organized and moving forward.

 - Use the @ symbol to mention someone if you have a question or need something approved.